-The importance of effective employee training is common knowledge.
+The importance of employee training is common knowledge.
 Without it, productivity, efficiency, and engagement will suffer.
 Why then do so many companies still fail to adequately train their workers?

 One key problem area is learning transfer, or the extent to which a learner applies new knowledge outside of the classroom.